mgj/fetcher/README.md

 IFetcherService fetcher = new FetcherService(webService, repository, loggerService, new AlwaysCachePolicy());
 ```

 `AlwaysCachePolicy` is included and will cache every response, regardless of the Http Status of the response.
+The default cache policy used is `OnlySuccessfulResponsesCachePolicy`

 NOTE: Regardless of which `IFetcherCachePolicy` implementation is used, nothing will be cached if the server could not be reached.